google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 ## Introduction {: #intro }

-A while back, I wrote a blog post ("[Observing your web app](https://ericbidelman.tumblr.com/post/149032341876/observing-your-web-app)") because I found it fascinating how many APIs we have for monitoring stuff that happens in a web app.
-For example, there APIs like `ResizeObserver`, `IntersectionObserver`, and `MutationObserver` which can observe information about the DOM. `PerformanceObserver` captures performance measurements.
-Other APIs like `window.onerror` and `window.onunhandledrejection` even let us know when something has gone wrong.
+A while back, I wrote a blog post ("[Observing your web app](https://ericbidelman.tumblr.com/post/149032341876/observing-your-web-app)") because I found it fascinating how many APIs there are for monitoring the "stuff" that happens in a web app.
+For example, there APIs that can observe information about the DOM: `ResizeObserver`, `IntersectionObserver`, `MutationObserver`.
+There are APIs for capturing performance measurements: `PerformanceObserver`.
+Other APIs like `window.onerror` and `window.onunhandledrejection` even let us know when something goes wrong.

-However, there are other types of warnings not captured by these existing APIs.
+However, there are other types of warnings which are not captured by these existing APIs.
 When your site crashes, uses a deprecated API, or runs up against a [browser intervention](https://www.chromestatus.com/features#intervention), DevTools is first to tell you about them: